Layr-Labs/eigensdk-go/task-spammer/README.md

 ## How to Set Up a Task Spammer

 1. **Task Manager Definition**: Provide a struct that implements the `TaskManager` interface.
 Since `TaskManager` extends `TaskCreator`, this also means the struct implements the `CreateNewTask` method.
-    - You can use our standard implementation of `TaskManager` interface by calling `taskmanager.NewTaskManagerFromAbi`.
+    - You can use our standard implementation of `TaskManager` interface by calling `taskmanager.NewTaskManagerFromAbi`
+    - Specify the generic types `[Input, Output]` for your specific AVS

       ```go
         txMgr, _ := txmgr.NewSimpleTxManagerFromPrivateKey(logger, ethHttpClient, ecdsaPrivateKey)